surosh-khaliqi/it-infrastructure-portfolio-lab/phase3-monitoring/01-decisions.md

 ## 6. Completed Outcome

 Phase 3 completed the monitoring layer for the seven-VM lab.
-Zabbix was collecting host and service data across both sites, custom triggers and WAN checks were active, higher-severity alerts had an email path, and ServiceNow was connected through REST for incident creation.
+Zabbix was collecting host and service data across both sites, custom triggers and WAN checks were active, higher-severity alerts had an email path, and ServiceNow was connected through REST for incident creation and tracking.

 Detailed commands, validation, screenshots, and troubleshooting are recorded in [`02-build-log.md`](02-build-log.md).
 A shorter completed-phase view is in [`03-phase-summary.md`](03-phase-summary.md).